MauriceJarck/ithilfe/README.md

 ## usage
 in your terminal:
-  cd into directory where it_hilfe is located
+  cd into a directory where it_hilfe is located

   if cloned main branch: